diagrid-labs/dapr-resiliency-and-durable-execution/README.md

 - [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0)
 - [Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/)
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-- [VSCode](https://code.visualstudio.com/) - Although other IDEs can be used to view the code, some VSCode specific extensions are used (such as [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)) to help guide you through the codebase.
+- [VSCode](https://code.visualstudio.com/) - Although other IDEs can be used to view the code, some VSCode specific extensions are used (such as [DemoTime](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-demo-time)) to help guide you through the codebase.

 ### Run with the devcontainer

 Ensure you have these installed on your machine:

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-- [VSCode](https://code.visualstudio.com/) - Although other IDEs can be used to view the code, some VSCode specific extensions are used (such as [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)) to help guide you through the codebase.
+- [VSCode](https://code.visualstudio.com/) - Although other IDEs can be used to view the code, some VSCode specific extensions are used (such as [Demo Time](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-demo-time)) to help guide you through the codebase.
 - [Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to run the devcontainer in VS Code.

 The devcontainer configuration is using a .NET 8 image and includes the Dapr CLI and the required VS Code extensions.